LiuXiaotong96/liuxiaotong96.github.io/index.md

 ## About Me

 Currently I am a Ph.D. student in Engineering and Applied Science School, George Washington University.
-I am advised by Professor [Rober B. Pless](https://www2.seas.gwu.edu/~pless/).
+I am advised by Professor [Robert B. Pless](https://www2.seas.gwu.edu/~pless/).
 I’m interested in deep metric learning on visual task.
 My current research is focused on finding visual explanation for deep metric learning on Convolutional Nerual Network.

 ## Research

-My research area is in Computer Vision.
-Finding visual explanation for deep metric learning,
+My research area is in Computer Vision, interested in finding visual explanation for convolutional nerual network, especially for deep metric learning, which is a popluar area for face re-id, image retrieval and other application.

 ## Publications